Resonating-valence-bond superconductor from small Fermi surface in twisted bilayer graphene: More mean-field results

 \subsection{$s$-wave pairing channel}

 In the main text, we focus on the $d$-wave pairing states.
 However, $s$-wave pairing is also allowed within certain parameter regimes.
-Figs.~\ref{fig:stm_swave_JA} and \ref{fig:stm_swave} show the mean-field results at various doping levels and exchange couplings $J$ when the $s$-wave pairing channel is considered.
-A characteristic $U$-shaped superconducting gap appears in all cases, consistent with $s$-wave symmetry.
-The additional inter-band gap labeled by green arrow in Figs.~\ref{fig:stm_JA} and \ref{fig:stm_noproj} is absent here.
+Figs.~\ref{fig:stm_swave_JA} and \ref{fig:stm_swave} present the mean-field results at different doping levels $x$ and exchange couplings $J$ when the $s$-wave pairing channel is considered.
+The high-energy features are essentially the same for both the $s$- and $d$-wave pairing channels.
+A two-gap structure is also observed in the $s$-wave case, and the evolution of the order parameters as well as the pseudogap magnitude closely follow those of the $d$-wave case.
+We therefore conclude that the RVB pairing mechanism based on an sFL provides a general framework that can accommodate multiple pairing symmetries.

-Despite the difference of the low energy SC gap, the high energy physics are essentially the same for both the $s$-wave and $d$-wave pairing channel.
-The two gap structure is also observed here.
-And the evolution of the order parameters, as well as the pseudogap size are almost the same as in the $d$-wave case.
-We therefore conclude that the RVB pairing mechanism based on an sFL is a more general framework which allows many different pairing channels.
-In principle, our framework also allows intra-valley pairing and pairing coexisting with IVC orders.
+The distinction between $s$- and $d$-wave pairing symmetries arises mainly from the low-energy behavior.
+At low energies, a characteristic $U$-shaped superconducting gap appears for all doping levels $x$ and exchange couplings $J$, consistent with the $s$-wave pairing symmetry.
+Additionally, the inter-band gap present in the $d$-wave case [cf. green arrows in Figs.~\ref{fig:stm_JA} and \ref{fig:stm_noproj}] is absent for the $s$-wave pairing channel, as shown in the spectra in Figs.~\ref{fig:stm_JA}(c) and (d).
+In other words, the inter-band gap is closed in the $s$-wave case.